 - Create a Labor Income Activity to model the impact of 50% of the Highway and Bridge Construction Spending being on Labor.

 - Click New Activity.
 Select Labor Income from the Activities list, and name the Activity " Highway & Bridge LI".
 Save.
 The county has not indicated where their workers reside, so we will assume that all construction workers for this project live within the Study Area

 - Choose Sector 5001 Employee Compensation, and set the Labor Income Value to $4,000,000 (or 50% of Output).

 - Create a Scenario to model the impact of the Employee Compensation.

 - Click New Scenario.
 Name the Scenario "Highway & Bridge LI", leave Level at 1.00, and save.
 Select the "Highway & Bridge LI" Activity.

 - View Results.
 Like all Labor Income impacts, we are tracking the spending of compensation, so we are tracking only induced effects.

-This tells us the value of the $8,000,000 that is applied to the labor income impact.
+This tells us the value of the applied to the labor income impact.